suchitahadimani/suchitahadimani.github.io/_pages/courses.md

 Grade: B
 Difficulty: 3/5
 Enjoyment: 5/5
 Advice: Have fun while working on the case, it’s a lot more fun when you assume the role of an attorney instead of just being a student completing an assignment.
 If you’re interested in starting your own business, pay attention to the notes on patents and ethical software.
 While you don’t need it to start a business, it might help guide your decisions on getting a patent for your software or ensuring your company is ethical from a general sense.
 It is a lot of work, so be prepared to allocate enough time for this class, especially since it involves of reading and writing.

 This is from the reflection essay they made us write at the end of the course: “For future CS 306 students, I would like to say, "Don’t worry."
 Although looking at legal cases might seem intimidating, it is not as difficult as it looks.
 It is very similar to reading a scientific paper, except instead of reading science, you are reading about the law.
 The best way to get the most out of the early assignments is to really dive deep into the first case that you read.
 Read through it thoroughly and take note of where the most important information is located, such as which court it was presented at or who the defendants or plaintiffs are.
 Because, just as you typically skim through scientific papers to glean the most helpful information, you will have to do the same in court cases.
 However, in order to be able to effectively extract information, you must know where everything is located first.
 As for navigating Nexis Uni, I would highly recommend using the filters.
 For example, if you are looking for a certain type of court case that questions the constitutionality of a case, make sure you use the filters "cases" and "federal court" to ensure that you’re getting only the types of cases that you want.
 Then, use important keywords such as a certain statute that’s in the case or an issue that it is addressing, such as "segregation."
 And lastly, all the sherardization details tend to appear in a text box on the right-hand side of the case report.
 Use this tool to determine the validity of your case and if it sets a good precedent.
 I wish you the best of luck in your CS 306 journey!”

 Very fun class!
 As you may have noticed, I am biased in favor of classes with group projects/discussions.
 I had fun pretending to be a public defendant, reading cases, interviewing clients, and defending my client, who crashed his school server by posting memes about his teachers.
 During the debate, I threw so many back-to-back objections on the side, and had an immensely good time watching them struggle to find faults in our client.
 We ended up winning the legal case, but lost the ethical case (it’s bad sport to crash your school’s servers it seems).
 I became friends with the other girl in my group, and we met up a lot to do the write-ups.
 The quizzes were annoying. though.

 ## Fall 2022

 This was my first semester in college and I think it was the most fun semester I’ve had so far at the time of writing.
 I stayed on campus this year after convincing my parents that it would be worth it despite living nearby.
 It was a good decision, and I liked it in terms of my social life and my sense of independence.
 I started going to the gym.
-I ate healthy foods in the dining hall (salads, sandwiches, milk, and no dessert :OO).
-I made a lot of new friends and had a huge friend group.
-This was also the first semester I began to slack off, procrastinate, and skip classes, a huge deviation from the way I was during high school.
-The temptations of constantly being with friends and the small ego boosts I got from doing assignments last minute and still performing better than the class average set up some bad habits which would end up hurting in the future.
-But … ignorance is bliss and the fall semester passed by wonderfully with lots of  school events, random trips, and midnight drives.
+For this one semester, I ate healthy foods in the dining hall (salads, sandwiches, milk, and no dessert :OO).
+I made a lot of new friends.
+This was also the first semester I began to slack off and procrastinate, a huge deviation from the way I was during high school.
+The fall semester passed by wonderfully with lots of school events, random trips, and late night ventures.

 #### CS 110 : Essentials of Computer Science
 Grade: A